ImroBr/phamwiki/STPA.md

 > * Ensure traceability is documented to link every UCA with one or more hazards.
 > * Review any control action types assumed to be N/A, and verify they are not applicable.
 > * For any continuous control actions with a parameter, ensure that excessive, insufficient, and wrong direction of the parameters are considered.
-> * Ensure any assumptions or special reasoning behind the UCAs are documented
+> * Ensure any assumptions or special reasoning behind the UCAs are documented.

 ### Tips to prevent common mistakes when identifying loss scenarios
 From the [STPA Handbook](#see-also) (page 25):